 Free NYC events in February 2017

-More than 50 years since its inception, the Black Power movement’s influence can still be felt around the world, reverberating in modern activism, as well as hip hop, fashion, visual art and spoken word performance, is difficult to overstate.
-This insightful exhibition offers New Yorkers the chance to learn more about the movement’s roots, achievements and failures, as well as its enduring legacy.
+More than 50 years since its inception, the Black Power movement’s influence is still felt around the world, reverberating in modern activism as well as hip-hop, fashion, visual art and spoken-word performance.
+This exhibition gives you the chance to learn more about the movement’s roots, achievements and failures, as well as its enduring legacy.

 The Night Shift, which describes itself as a “working class theater” group, hosts this inebriated monthly reading of Shakespearean monologues.
 Want to see if you can recite Hamlet’s “To be, or not to be” after a few brews?
 Step up to the mike, or just sit back and soak in the iambs.